Learn how to hand letter on the iPad Pro with this easy to follow tutorial.

 Now, you’re just going to sketch.
 When you hand letter on the iPad pro, you can be as sloppy as you need to be because this sketch layer will ultimately be hidden in your final product.
 Sketch till you are happy with the results.

 I’d advise putting each line of text on a new layer so you can move them around separately if needed.
 To move a layer around, make sure it is selected in the layer panel.
 Then click on the arrow key at the top left of the screen.
 A box will form around your text and you can drag it wherever you want.
 You can resize it by dragging the corners of the box.

 [clickToTweet tweet=”Learn to #handletter on the iPad Pro with this easy tutorial!” quote=”Learn to #handletter on the iPad Pro with this easy tutorial!”]

 Now you’re going to create your actual brush lettering.
+If you need brush lettering practice, you may want to review the basics of hand lettering and practice with this uppercase practice sheet.
 There are many different procreate brushes to choose from under Brushes>Calligraphy.
 This Brush Pen is the one that I normally work with.
 It is free with Procreate.
 Adjust the size of your brush (if needed) with the slider on the right.

 Next, add a new layer and trace your sketch using the brush pen.
 Use the same techniques for iPad lettering that you do with regular brush lettering.
 Thick downstrokes and thin upstrokes…press harder with the Apple Pencil on the downstrokes and ease up on the upstrokes.
 This may take a bit of practice until you are comfortable with the process but once you get it, you’ll be amazed at how fast everything goes.
 I really love the work that I’ve done with my iPad pro because the lines are so clean and crisp.